-Nutrivene Brain NRG
+Nutrivene Brain NRG -- ON BACKORDER

 Brain NRG is a high-potency combination of the nutrients most proven to support energy generation and utilization in the brain.
 This formula was developed by Dr. Parris Kidd, from his extensive research into brain physiology and biochemistry.
 It contains exclusively ortho molecules - nutrients that occur naturally in the brain.
 The human brain has huge energy requirements - while representing only about 2% of the body’s weight it uses at least 20% of the body’s oxygen and blood sugar.(1)